-We were contacted to see if we could provide a forever home for three, out-of-state cougar kittens, as we’ve done for so many in the past.
+We were contacted to see if we could provide a forever home for Quincy and his siblings, as we’ve done for so many in the past.

 Two had been discovered under the deck of a house in Winthrop, Washington.
 But authorities knew there was a third one, too.
 We held our breath waiting to hear if they captured that one….and thankfully, they did.

 You can read more about their capture in the news HERE.

 No rescue is easy, and this one would be no exception.
 The kittens were turned away at the airline’s cargo area after some confusion over logistics.